Puskar2Sora/DSA-Problems-Solves/README.md

 <h2>🚀 About This Repository</h2>

 <p>
-This repository contains solutions to a wide range of <b>DSA problems</b> solved during:
+This repository contains solutions to a wide range of <b>DSA problems && Competative Programming</b> solved during:
 </p>

 <ul>